Wondering whether your website is meeting expectations or is the website not performing as it should be? How do you measure website performance?

 Key Takeaways about OUR Content

-- Content Promotion: The entrance stats (see the red circle) shows us that our blogpost on crop rotation generated more interest than our home page or any other topic.
+- Content Promotion: The entrance stats (see the red circle) show us that our blog post on crop rotation generated more interest than our home page or any other topic.
 More people found our site through an external link to this post (affiliates, referrers, social media, emails etc) than any other page or post.

-- Content Exit: The last column with the blue link shows us from the exit stats (50%) that this sales page is the least interesting as the time spent on page is low.
-This is a page which our affiliates send traffic to, which we haven’t updated in some time.
-These stats prove we need to update this page, make it more interesting so we improve results for everyone.
+- Content Exit: The last column with the blue link shows us from the exit stats (50%) that this sales page is the least interesting as the time spent on the page is low.
+This is a page to which our affiliates send traffic, which we haven’t updated in some time.
+These stats prove we need to update this page and make it more interesting so we improve results for everyone.
 Ouch!

-- Content Planning: These stats also show us that our blogposts are for more interesting for people than our pages, and gives us an indication of what topics are popular.
-This valuable information we will use to plan the topics of future blogposts and social media posts.
+- Content Planning: These stats also show us that our blogposts are more interesting for people than our pages, and give us an indication of what topics are popular.
+This valuable information we will use to plan the topics of future blog posts and social media posts.